asmodeus812/nvim-fuzzymatch/README.md

         --- both marks this picker as interactive, as well as provides the user input prompt to the content function interactive = "{prompt}",
     },
+    -- default selection, in this case is a no op function, which simply prints the current entries selection, this is mostly for demonstration
+    -- purposes, in a real world scenario this should be replaced with a proper action that handles the entry. actions = {
+        ["<cr>"] = Select.action(Select.default_select, Select.all(function(entry)
+            print(vim.inspect(entry))
+            return entry
+        end)),
+    },
     -- tells the select how to display the items in the picker, used when the stream represents a complex table like structure this can be a
     -- string key or a function that receives the entry and returns a string.
 The display will also be used to perform the fuzzy matching on
     -- the entry, in this case matching will be against the name property of the entry display = "name",
-    -- default selection, in this case is a no op function, which simply prints the current entries selection, this is mostly for demonstration
-    -- purposes, in a real world scenario this should be replaced with a proper action that handles the entry. prompt_confirm = Select.action(Select.default_select, Select.all(function(entry)
-        print(vim.inspect(entry))
-        return entry
-    end)),
 })
 ```